geograz/Tunnel-automation-with-Reinforcement-Learning-TunnRL-/README.md

 ## Code and Folder Structure

-To run the Reinfocement Learning SImulation, execute the Python files from a folder, that contains the below given files and subfolders:
+To run the Reinfocement Learning Simulation, execute the Python files from a folder, that contains the below given files and subfolders:

 - `00_main.py` ... is the main executing file
+- `02_model_tester.py` ... file that runs and tests individual checkpoints of already trained model for further analysis
 - `A_utilities.py` ... is a library containing useful functions that do not directly belong to the environment or the agent
 - `B_generator.py` ... part of the environment that generates a new geology for every episode
 - `C_geotechnician.py` ... part of the environment that evaluates the stability and also contains the agent itself